Turtini/aws-vm-demo/README.md

 ## Step 1 — Log into AWS

-1. Open the AWS Console
+1. Open the AWS Console at https://console.aws.amazon.com
 2. Sign in with your AWS account credentials
 3. From the **Services** menu select **EC2**